tadeuzagallo/verve-lang/README.md

 # Verve

-Verve is an experimental, minimalistic, static, functional language with 0 dependencies.
+Verve is an experimental, minimalistic, static, functional language with zero dependencies.

 ## Installing